Is the Sea to Sky Gondola in Squamish Worth Visiting?

 5. Sea to Summit Trail

-If you’re looking to earn the views instead of riding up in comfort, this is the trail.
-The Sea to Summit Trail starts at the base near Shannon Falls and climbs steeply through forest, rocks, and technical sections all the way to the top of the gondola.
-It’s a solid workout—expect 3 to 5 hours depending on pace and conditions.
+If you want to earn the views rather than ride up, this is the trail.
+The Sea to Summit Trail starts near Shannon Falls at the base and climbs through forest, rocks, and technical sections all the way to the top.
+Expect 3 to 5 hours depending on pace and conditions.

-You can buy a download-only ticket ($20 at last check) to take the gondola back down.
-Dogs are allowed on leash and can ride down too for the same fee, which makes this a popular option for locals training or hiking with their pups.
+You can buy a download-only ticket (around $20 at last check) to take the gondola back down.
+Dogs on leash can ride down for the same fee, which makes this a popular option for people training or hiking with their dogs.

-⚠️ Be aware: this isn’t a casual stroll.
-Parts of the trail involve steep switchbacks, roots, and exposed sections, especially if wet.
-If you’re doing it in winter or shoulder season, check trail reports and come prepared with proper gear.
+⚠️ A note before you go: this is not a casual walk.
+Parts of the trail involve steep switchbacks, roots, and exposed sections, particularly when wet.
+In winter or shoulder season, check trail conditions and come prepared with proper gear.

 Bonus for Winter: Light Displays and Hot Drinks